Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Adversarial Datasets

-The results in \cref{fig:results-adverserial-dataset-vs-common} show that the disentanglement performance over XYSquares is extremely poor compared to existing datasets, even with the state-of-the-art Ada-GVAE.
-We are not concerned with the distribution of scores, rather the maximum score obtained for each model and dataset.
-This validates our adversarial dataset hypothesis in \cref{section:adverserial-dataset}.
+\Cref{fig:results-adverserial-dataset-vs-common} shows that the disentanglement performance over XYSquares is extremely poor compared to existing datasets, even with the state-of-the-art Ada-GVAE.
+We are concerned only with the maximum score obtained for each model and dataset, as the graph is plotted over the hyper-parameter sweeps.
+This validates our adversarial dataset hypothesis in \Cref{section:adverserial-dataset}.
 Not only is the disentanglement performance poor, but much smaller values for $\beta$ are needed when tuning the regularisation loss.
+Example latent traversals from a VAE trained over the adversarial dataset are given in \Cref{fig:latent-traversal_beta-vae_bad}, results are far from disentangled and do not correspond in any way to the ground-truth factors in \Cref{fig:data-traversal_xysquares}.